navuboy/ddpg_biped/README.md

 **<a href="https://github.com/ioarun">Arun Kumar</a>** (arunkumar12@iisc.ac.in) & **<a href="http://www.aero.iisc.ernet.in/people/s-n-omkar/">Dr. S N Omkar</a>** (omkar@iisc.ac.in)

 ## Future work
-Implement state of the art RL algorithms(like, TRPO & PPO) for the same.
-Hopefully lead to faster training and less convergence time.
+<p align= "justify">Implement state of the art RL algorithms(like, TRPO & PPO) for the same.
+Hopefully lead to faster training and less convergence time.</p>